jamesryder42/jamesryder42/README.md

 - 👀 I’m interested in learning more about front end development, UI/UX design, cloud computing, and software design.

-- 🌱 I’m currently learning programming in C, Node.js, AWS, and much more!
+- 🌱 I’m currently learning C, Node.js, AWS, and much more!

 - 💞️ I’m looking for an Internship for the Summer of 2022 where I can learn more and enhance my skills!